AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2019-12-03-how-to-set-up-react-typescript-ant-design-less-css-modules-and-eslint.md

 Here's the result once you do that:

-{% include posts/picture.html img="button1" ext="png" alt="An Ant Design button and anchor." %}
+{% include posts/picture.html img="button1" ext="PNG" alt="An Ant Design button and anchor." %}

 ### Customize Ant Design Theme with LESS